-In response to the Ministerial Directive dated September 29, 2022 and received October 4, 2022, the IESO launched a new Residential Demand Response program in summer 2023 branded as Save on Energy Peak Perks.
-Peak Perks is a demand response program that gives families more ways to lower their energy bills and provides residential consumers a financial incentive in exchange for lowering their energy use at peak times during the summer.
+On May 25, 2023, the Ontario government launched Save on Energy's Peak Perks, a program developed by the IESO in response to the Ministerial Directive dated September 29, 2022.
+Peak Perks is a demand response program that gives families more ways to lower their energy bills and provides families a financial incentive in exchange for lowering their energy use at peak times during the summer.
 Peak Perks aims to lower system demand during peak periods and allows the province to reduce electricity sector emissions, by reducing the need for electricity generation facilities that only run at times of peak demand such as natural gas.